-The complete policy is in the Student Handbook, or can be obtained at the Office of the Dean of Student Support and Success, SSC 126 or by calling 610-799-1895. www.lcce.edu | 2018-2019 Catalog
+The complete policy is in the Student Handbook, or can be obtained at the Office of the Dean of Student Support and Success, SSC 126 or by calling 610-799-1895.

 Academic Policies

 Academic Standing and Progress

 The college is committed to the academic success of every student.
 The college will monitor a student's grades and issue an appropriate warning if grades are inadequate.
 Academic standing is determined by the standards for academic progress listed below.